hundeo:

 Samoyed sideways

-The Samoyed is a Russian-born Spitz species that is also used as a sled dog.
-He also needs a lot of training and exercise.
-Characteristic of this medium-sized dog is its soft, thick coat, which can have different light color variations.
-However, the most sought-after are pure white animals from old Siberian breedings, which can cost accordingly up to 9000 euros.
-Other types of Spitz, which are more suitable as family dogs, such as the Pomeranian Dwarf Spitz, currently enjoy great popularity.
+The Samoyed is a Russian-born Spitz that is also used as a sled dog.
+It also needs a lot of training and exercise.
+This medium-sized dog is characterized by its soft, thick coat, which can have different light color variations.
+The most sought after, however, are the pure white animals from old Siberian breeds, which can cost up to $9000 USD.
+Other types of Spitz that are more suitable as family dogs, such as the Pomeranian Dwarf Spitz, are currently enjoying great popularity.

 5. Eskimo dog